Install and upgrade Azure Backup Server

-This article explains how to prepare your environment to back up workloads using Azure Backup Server.
+This article explains how to prepare your environment to back up workloads using Microsoft Azure Backup Server (MABS).
 With Azure Backup Server, you can protect application workloads such as Hyper-V VMs, Microsoft SQL Server, SharePoint Server, Microsoft Exchange, and Windows clients from a single console.

 Azure Backup Server can now protect VMware VMs and provides improved security capabilities.
-Install the product as explained in the sections below; apply Update 1 and the latest Azure Backup Agent.
+Install the product as explained in the sections below and the latest Azure Backup Agent.
 To learn more about backing up VMware servers with Azure Backup Server, see the article, Use Azure Backup Server to back up a VMware server.
-To learn about security capabilities, refer to Azure backup security features documentation.
+To learn about security capabilities, refer to Azure Backup security features documentation.

 Azure has two deployment models for creating and working with resources: Resource Manager and classic.
 This article provides the information and procedures for restoring VMs deployed using the Resource Manager model.

 Azure Backup Server inherits much of the workload backup functionality from Data Protection Manager (DPM).
 This article links to DPM documentation to explain some of the shared functionality.
-Though Azure Backup Server shares much of the same functionality as DPM.
-Azure Backup Server does not back up to tape, nor does it integrate with System Center.
+Though Azure Backup Server shares much of the same functionality as DPM, Azure Backup Server doesn't back up to tape, nor does it integrate with System Center.